SalishSeaCast/tools/docs/index.rst

 Also documented here are:

+* Notes are how the Python packages in the repo are :ref:`structured and maintained <PythonPackagesStructureAndMaintenance>`

 * How we :ref:`create netCDF4 files and the metadata conventions <netCDF4FilesCreationAndConventions>` that we use in them

 * How to build and use the :ref:`rebuild-nemo-tool` that we use to combine per-processor results files from NEMO-3.4 runs